 People have always been at the heart of Cathy Shepherd’s work.
 Even in still life and landscape works, the human presence is considered.
-This core interest led to like-minded schools and instructors: The Pennsylvania Academy of the Fine Arts with its long tradition of figure painting and painters, among them Will Barnet, Jimmy Leuders and Sidney Goodman; a printmaking degree from the Louisville School of Art and color studies with Mary Ann Currier; an MFA from Brooklyn College studying with Philip Pearlstein and Lennart Anderson.
+This core interest led to like-minded schools and instructors: The Pennsylvania Academy of the Fine Arts with its long tradition of figure painting and painters, among them Will Barnet, Jimmy Leuders and Sidney Goodman; a BFA in printmaking from the Louisville School of Art and color studies with Mary Ann Currier; an MFA from Brooklyn College studying with Philip Pearlstein and Lennart Anderson.

 Looking back, I am amazed that I was in line for all those great teachers.